juanmanuel0963/golang_aws_terraform_jenkins/README.md

 Now that the microservice is up and listening on the specified port we can test connectivity with Postman.

-The following image shows an example of an invocation in Postman to the method blog_create.
+The following image shows an example of an invocation in Postman to the function blog_create.
 As seen before, the microservice requires authentication with AWS Cognito.
-In this case, no authentication method is specified.
-As a response, the method sends an "Unauthorized" message.
+In this case, no authentication function is specified.
+As a response, the function sends an "Unauthorized" message.

 <img src="images/restful_blogs_test_1.png"/>

-In the following image, we see an example of an invocation of the blog_create method.
+In the following image, we see an example of an invocation of the blog_create function.
 In this case, we obtain and specify an AWS Cognito token.

 <img src="images/restful_blogs_test_2.png"/>

 As a response, we get the ID and creation date of the blog.
-You can see that HTTPS was used to invoke the method.
+You can see that HTTPS was used to invoke the function.
 This is possible because the microservice generates a self-signed TLS security certificate.

 <img src="images/restful_blogs_test_3.png"/>